UbuEnglish/ubu-english-job/job_requirements.md

 ## AI/ML Experience

-- Understanding of LLM training data requirements
-- Experience with data preprocessing for ML
+- Experience with AI-assisted development tools and workflows
-- Knowledge of AI model input/output formats
-- Familiarity with:
-  - Training data validation techniques
-  - Data quality assessment for ML
-  - Schema design for AI applications
+- Understanding of data structures for AI/ML applications
-  - AI development workflows
+- Familiarity with AI model input requirements

 ## Nice to Have

-- Experience with LLM training data preparation
-- Knowledge of document processing pipelines
+- Experience with document processing pipelines
 - Background in educational technology
 - Experience with multiple development environments
-- Expertise in AI-driven development practices
-- Understanding of ML data quality metrics
+- Track record of scalable solution design

 ## Project Environment